SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 »⟮A ffeature⟯« (my term) is a ⟮binary⟯ ⟮value⟯.
 A fcategory (rare term) is a feature that can take on multiple values.
-A feature value is a value of a fcategory.
+A fvalue is a value of a fcategory.
 Alternatively, we can analyze a fcategory as a set of features that together give rise to multiple values.

 ##### distinctive feature